 You have trouble sitting still in class.
 It’s hard for you to do homework, study, read, or pay attention for long periods of time.
-When you’re having a long conversation with someone, you zone out.
+When you have a long conversation with someone, you zone out.

 So, do you have ADHD—attention deficit hyperactivity disorder?

 First of all, it’s important to consider environmental or lifestyle issues.
-Before you suspect ADHD (or ADD, as it used to be known), make sure you’re ruling out all other possible factors that could contribute to your lack of organization or attention.
+Before you suspect ADHD (or ADD, as it used to be known), make sure you rule out all other possible factors that could contribute to your lack of organization or attention.

-For example, when you’re trying to focus, are you working in a distraction-free zone?
-Are you getting enough sleep, eating healthfully, getting enough exercise?
+For example, when you try to focus, are you working in a distraction-free zone?
+Are you getting enough sleep, eating healthy, and getting enough exercise?
 Do you wear a watch, so you can try to be more on time to important events?
-When you’re trying to work on an important project, it’s best to put away your phone, block yourself from accessing social media sites, and make a plan for finishing the material.
+When you work on an important project, it’s best to put away your phone, block yourself from accessing social media sites, and make a plan for finishing the material.
 When in class, take notes to keep yourself actively engaged.
 And when you’re trying to listen to someone else, try to keep eye contact and remind yourself to actively listen to what they’re saying—instead of what you want to say.